fingon/lixie/README.md

 excuse but instead use the modern excuse - Mistral came up with it).

 The goal of Lixie is to be single binary, zero external dependency tool.
-Currently there are two planned modes:
+Currently there are two implemented modes:

 - configuration generator for tools ( mainly [vector](https://vector.dev) )